Kevin K. Douglass

 Area of Emphasis

 Kevin Douglass is a shareholder in the Firm’s Litigation, Energy and Natural Resources, and Emerging Technologies groups.
-Mr. Douglass has more than 30 years of experience litigating complex commercial matters in a variety of forums including federal, state and bankruptcy courts.
-His experience includes numerous jury trials, bench trials, preliminary hearings, appeals, mediations, mini-trials and arbitrations.
-In addition, Mr. Douglass is a certified mediator.
+Mr. Douglass is a complex commercial litigator with significant trial experience in a variety of forums including federal, state and bankruptcy courts and private arbitrations.
+In addition, he is a certified mediator and has served as an arbitrator in commercial and oil and gas disputes.

 Natural Resources

-Mr. Douglass often represents natural gas and coal clients in litigation and administrative proceedings involving lease and title disputes, subsidence issues, zoning matters, pipeline construction, supply agreements and challenges to municipal ordinances.
-He is the editor of the Firm’s Babst Calland Report, a comprehensive annual publication that covers events and issues of interest to the energy industry.
-Mr. Douglass is a past president and executive committee member of the Energy & Mineral Law Foundation (EMLF) and continues to serve on its Board of Trustees.
+Mr. Douglass represents natural gas and coal clients in litigation and administrative proceedings involving landowner lease title and nuisance disputes, joint venture issues, mine subsidence, zoning, construction, and municipal ordinances.
+For many years, he served as editor of the Firm’s Babst Calland Report, an annual publication covering events and issues of interest to the energy industry.
+Mr. Douglass is an active member and past president of the Energy & Mineral Law Foundation (EMLF) and serves on its Board of Trustees.
 In 2018, he was the recipient of the EMLF’s John L. McClaugherty Award for extraordinary service to the legal profession and the EMLF.

 Representative Commercial Litigation Matters